The Most Stunning Places to Visit in Malaysia

 Wondering where to go in Malaysia?
 This guide highlights the absolute best places to visit in Malaysia.

-Malaysia is one of those countries that simply has to be on any travelers destination hit-list.
+Malaysia is one of those countries that has to be on any travelers destination hit-list.
 Simply put, Malaysia is amazing!
 And, any visit here will quickly reveal that there is something for everyone – no matter your budget or interests!

 Malaysia is divided into two main islands – West and East Malaysia.
 West Malaysia, also known as Peninsular Malaysia is probably the most popular side for mainstream tourism.
 However, if you want to experience the rich wildlife and lush jungles of Borneo, don’t miss exploring East Malaysia.